edaena/ohbedrock/README.md

 To be continued:
-- onboard the azure voting servie
+- onboard the azure voting service
 - generate the pipeline to go from service to docker image